.png)

 Three sentences comprise our newly focused First Church Congregational Mission Statement.
 Only nine words!
 As the statement evolved, the Board was clear that there is nothing new in this statement.
 Everything in the refocused statement is found in our existing, more detailed mission statement.
 And in the same way, it feels like a good description of who we already are.
 That is, if you want to tell a new visitor, or a neighbor, or a colleague, or anybody else about First Church, these nine words would give them a good idea of what they’ll find if they come and join us for worship, fellowship or service.

-We increased our collaboration with our community partners, including Neighbors in Need, Methuen Arlington Neighborhood (MAN) and the Festival of Trees.
-Notably, more than 40 of us attended the annual Festival of Trees Gala.
+We have collaborated with other organizations in our community, including Neighbors in Need, Methuen Arlington Neighborhood (MAN) and the Festival of Trees.